Lucky737V/Lucky737V/README.md

-- 👋 Hi, I’m @Lucky737V
+- 👋 Hi, I’m @AnguishedConey
-- 👀 I’m interested in learning coding and scripting languages
+- 👀 I’m interested in learning web development.
-- 🌱 I’m currently learning java on NetBeans 12.5
+- 🌱 I’m currently learning php on Xampp.
 - 💞️ I might try helping other people with their own projects, but I doubt I’ll do that while I’m learning the basics.
 I just don’t want to be a burden.
 - 📫 How to reach me | I guess there's a way to send messages through this website, but I'm not really sure.
 If there's no such feature, then I might share my email.